Blunk-electronic/ET/README.md

 # ET
-## An Electronic Tool for checking style and desgin conventions
+## A tool for checking style and design conventions
 - Supposed to import various CAE formats like KiCad, EAGLE, ...
 - Currently only KiCad V4 is supported.